Written by Mirna, Ljubljana, 2022

 The main struggle for a startup in most cases is to reach good traction.
 With revenue, as the most important and common traction to follow, ones could also focus on user growth, international expansion, and signed letters of intent at the start of their business.
 But having two more pillars to pursue could often lead to system overload.
 Obviously, the exception are markets that "award" companies that are sustainable.
 Great saying for founders struggling with this problem goes:

 One way to do it is by learning from the “pros”.
 Pick your company role model and see what they do.
-Copy their KPIs for each third, and think about what they did at their beginnings.
+Copy their KPIs for each third, and think about what they did at their beginning.
 B-corps or bigger companies that successfully managed to embed the mighty 3BL in their day-to-day operations.
 Here are some companies which stand by this title: Patagonia, Ben & Jerry’s, LEGO, IKEA …

 Always keep in mind that the 3BL model is not adapted to startups with little or no funds at all, and always relocate your assets to keep the business running.